steve1316/granblue-automation-pyautogui/README.md

 - [ ] A user-defined timer for how long the bot should run for.
 - [x] Support for Quest navigation.
 - [ ] Support for Coop navigation.
-- [ ] Support for Raid navigation.
-(IN-PROGRESS)
+- [x] Support for Raid navigation.
 - [ ] Support for Event(s) navigation.
 - [ ] Support for Guild Wars navigation.
-- [ ] Grab room codes from specified raids using user-created Twitter Developer account to connect to their API to scrape user tweets.
+- [x] Grab room codes from specified raids using user-created Twitter Developer account to connect to their API to scrape user tweets.
 - [ ] Alert for when anti-bot CAPTCHA pops up.

 # TODO List